 More time with your doctor.

-SMAs are 90 minutes long compared to the typical 15-minute individual office visit and are held in a comfortable setting.
+SMAs are 90 to 120 minutes long compared to the typical 15-minute individual office visit and are held in a comfortable setting.
 Every part of your SMA is planned and scheduled to give you the greatest amount of time with your doctor, doing what needs to be done to give you excellent care.

 SMAs start and end on time, so you get to skip the waiting room.